 Moving to a new country is exciting, scary and challenging.
 You will likely ride an emotional rollercoaster as you adapt to your new environment—and yes, you will deal with many small cultural differences that may not seem obvious at first.

 But little by little, you will adapt.
-And one day, you will look back and realize how “Canadian” you have become compared to your friends or family members visiting, or compared to most newcomers.
+And one day, you will look back and realize how “Canadian” you have become compared to your friends, visiting family members or most newcomers.

 Meanwhile, here are ten signs that you are still new to Canada!

-It’s 10°C and you are still wearing a scarf and a winter jacket—you even have a pair of gloves stuffed in your pocket.
+You even have a pair of gloves stuffed in your pocket.
 Strangely enough, most people around you are wearing shorts, skirts and t-shirts—these weird folks are “true” Canadians celebrating the beginning of spring.
 Don’t worry, give it a few years and you will find yourself rummaging through your “summer clothes” box at the bottom of the closet as soon as the thermometer hits 0 °C.